timwarnock/x404-Novelty-URL-Shortener/README.md

 Working example on https://去.cc

 ## What
 This project is a proof-of-concept to make a better and more interesting URL shortening service.
-It leverages the Unicode character set to offer unique characters (in Chinese, Korean, anglosaxon runes, braille, and even emojis).
+It leverages Unicode character blocks to offer novel numeric characters (in Chinese, Korean, anglosaxon runes, braille, and even emojis).

 Most URL shortening services use only a base-62 alphanumeric key to map to a long-url.
 Typically, the base-62 characters include 26-uppercase letters (ABCD...), 26 lowercase letters (abcd...), and 10 digits (0123...), for a total of 62 characters.
 Occasionally they will include an underscore or dash, bringing you to base-64.
 This is all perfectly reasonable when using ASCII and trying to avoid non-printable characters.
 However, nowadays with modern browsers supporting UTF-8, and offering basic rendering of popular Unicode character sets (中文, 한글, etc), we can leverage a global set of symbols!